-To conclude, as a millennial, it is easier to enter the trading markets than ever before.
+To conclude, as a millennial, it is easier to enter a financial trading career than ever before.
 Decide what to trade, don’t be afraid to be independent, learn slowly and try a demo account first.
 If you do all of this, you should have no problems whatsoever.

 Founder Dinis Guarda

 IntelligentHQ Your New Business Network.

 IntelligentHQ is a Business network and an expert source for finance, capital markets and intelligence for thousands of global business professionals, startups, and companies.